nostrumbiodiscovery/pele_platform/docs/build_docs/source/environment/index.rst

     	  	export PELE_LICENSE=/path/to/licenses/folder/

-          3. If no path is specified, licenses must be under /path/to/PELE-1.X/licenses/
+          3. If no path is specified, licenses must be under /path/to/PELE-1.X/licenses/ (according to the path specified by the environment variable PELE)

     - SINGULARITY_EXEC: